cumbof/hdlib/paper/paper.md

     index: 2
   - name: Department of Molecular Medicine, Cleveland Clinic Lerner College of Medicine, Case Western Reserve University, Cleveland, Ohio, United States of America
     index: 3
-date: 4 November 2025
+date: 20 November 2025
 bibliography: paper.bib
 ---

 # Summary

 Following the initial publication of _hdlib_ [@cumbo2023hdlib], a Python library for designing Vector-Symbolic Architectures (VSA), we introduce a major extension that significantly enhances its machine learning capabilities.
 VSA, also known as Hyperdimensional Computing, is a computing paradigm that represents and processes information using high-dimensional vectors.
 While the first version of _hdlib_ established a foundation for manipulating these vectors, this update addresses the growing need for more advanced modeling within the VSA framework.
-We present four extensions: a regression model, a clustering model, a module for encoding graph-based data structures, and significant enhancements to the existing supervised classification model also enabling feature selection.
+Here, we present four extensions: significant enhancements to the existing supervised classification model also enabling feature selection, and new regression, clustering, and graph-based learning models.
+Furthermore, we propose the first implementation ever of Quantum Hyperdimensional Computing with quantum-powered arithmetic operations and a new Quantum Machine Learning model for supervised learning [@cumbo2025qhdc].

 _hdlib_ remains open-source and available on GitHub at [https://github.com/cumbof/hdlib](https://github.com/cumbof/hdlib), and distributed through the Python Package Index (_pip install hdlib_) and Conda (_conda install -c conda-forge hdlib_).